Ashreyagit/BrandDetector/README.md

   <br/>
   The node modules for this project contain the Azure dependencies as well.
 But, owing to the huge size of the node modules, I have not uploaded them on Github.
+  Just to provide a sample of the Azure dependenices in the node modules of the code, kindly check the cognitiveservices-computervision folder <br/>

   <br/>
   Another example of a brand being recognized-